ivangoudyrev/RushinIvan/README.md

 WorldB is a regular world, open to all users.

 ## User Groups
-The server contains three groups: 1) WorldA, 2) WorldB, and 3) Admin.
+The server contains three groups:

-WorldA group contains all family members from the "Minecrafters" group chat.
+- WorldA: contains all family members from the "Minecrafters" group chat.

-WorldB group contains all other guests.
+- WorldB: contains all other guests.

-Admin group is self-explanatory.
+- Admin.

+### User Management Commands
+Users inherit permissions from the groups they are assigned to.
+In other words, instead of assigning permissions to each user, we pre-assign permissions to the groups and then place users in them.

+User permissions are managed using the LuckPerms plugin commands.
+The complete list of commands is available at https://luckperms.net/wiki/Command-Usage.
+The following are frequently used commands:

 # The following commands are for world management
 List all words: \